 “I know I have something special waiting for me when I eventually have children because of the nightmares I must have given my parents growing up.”

-Sometimes I deserved every bit of the whooping I got, but most of the time I deserved more.
+Sometimes I deserved every bit of the whooping I got, but most of the time, I deserved more.

 How much have I really learned?

-Children running around unchecked by neutered parents, unwilling and unable to be restrained.
+There are so many children running around unchecked by neutered parents, unwilling and unable to be restrained.
 Entitled to everything, working for nothing and otherwise raising themselves in a society that becomes more and more unrecognizable as time goes on.

 Lost, wandering around aimlessly, unprepared for the rude awakening that will surely find them one day soon.
 Unaware of the backhand that awaits around one of the next corners in their maze called life.
 The smack down they desperately need and undoubtedly deserve.